 A student’s record of performance begins with the third scheduled class meeting.
 After the drop/add period, a student cannot withdraw from a class until the start of the fifth week of the term except by withdrawing from school.
 A student may withdraw from a class beginning with the fifth week until three (3) calendar days before the start of the final exam schedule.
 The First Warning Notice and the Notice of Absence may be sent until seven (7) calendar days before the start of the final exam schedule.
 The Drop for Excessive Absences notice may be processed until three (3) calendar days before the start of the final exam schedule.
 See note below.

-NOTE: If a Drop for Excessive Absences has been initiated by the instructor prior to the student’s request for withdrawal, a grade of “WP” or “WF” will be assigned; otherwise, a grade of “W” will be assigned when the withdrawal process is completed.
+NOTE: Failure to withdraw from a class and not attending class, will result in the student’s receiving a Notice of Absence (NOA) warning and NOA “WP” or “WF” for not attending class.
+If a Drop for Excessive Absences has been initiated by the instructor prior to the student’s withdrawal, a grade of “WP” or “WF” will be assigned; otherwise, a grade of “W” will be assigned when the withdrawal process is completed by the student.

 Withdrawal from College

 Prior to the start of a term, students wishing to officially withdraw will not be liable for fees (other than nonrefundable fees).
 Students who have paid tuition can use their My.Hinds account to remove themselves from all classes.
 For log-in instructions, click here.